taocpp/PEGTL/doc/Control-and-Debug.md

 The `raise()`-method is used to create a global error, and any replacement should again throw an exception, or abort the application.

 The `apply()`- and `apply0()`-methods can customise how actions with, and without, receiving the matched input are called, respectively.
+Note that these methods should only exist or be visible when an appropriate `apply()`- or `apply0`-method exists in the action class template.
+This can be achieved via SFINAE, e.g. with a trailing return type as shown above.

-The `match()`-method which checks if there exists a suitable `match()`-method in the action class template for the current rule.
+The `match()`-method which, by default, checks if there exists a suitable `match()`-method in the action class template for the current rule.
 If so, it is called, otherwise it calls the main `tao::pegtl::match()`-function.

 ## Control Methods